 You’ve brought home your new furry bundle of joy, taken him for his first health check and possibly his first or second round of vaccinations.
-Everything is new and you may have questions – a very common one being “when can my puppy go outside after vaccination?”
+Everything is new and you may have questions – when it comes to puppy vaccinations a very common one being “when can my puppy go outside after vaccination?”

 Bringing home a new puppy is can be a really exciting (and stressful) time for the whole family.
 There’s a lot you will need to adjust to, as well as new routines to digest and appointments to keep.

 You’re probably keen to show off your new addition to friends and family, and have him join you on outdoor adventures – but it’s important to know when it’s safe for your puppy to go outside and what the risks are.

 What Age Do Puppies Get Their Jags?

 Puppies need two initial sets of vaccinations – one round at eight weeks of age and another at ten.
 Your vet will be able to advise you on the best timings of puppy vaccinations – it’s best to take along all of your pet’s paperwork that you received from his breeder at the time of purchase.
 This will detail your pup’s exact age and whether any vaccinations were performed by the breeder.